Pampas grass (Cortaderia species)

 By hand

-Remove plants when they are small.
-Make sure to remove all the crown and root system, which spreads out from the plants.
+Small plants can be dug out.
+This is easiest after rain when soil is moist.
+Remove all the crown and root system.
 Wear long sleeves and gloves as protection from the sharp leaves.

 By machine